 Presentation by Professor Marcin Wodzinsky, Director of the Center for the Culture and Languages of the Jews, and Department of Jewish Studies of the University of Wroclaw and author of several books and articles.
 Dr. Wodzinsky’s special fields of interest are the social history of the Jews in nineteenth-century Poland, the regional history of the Jews in Silesia, and Jewish sepulchral art.

 Depart Wroclaw for Lodz where we will have a guided tour of the impressive Jewish cemetery before breaking for lunch on our own at Manufaktura — an arts center, shopping mall, and leisure complex.
 The complex, formerly a large manufacturing plant owned by a Jewish industrialist, represents Poland’s largest renovation project since the reconstruction of Warsaw’s Old Town in the 1950s.
 We will also visit Radegast Station, today a memorial and museum.
 The former wooden railway station building houses a museum which contains books with lists of names of those who were deported from Radegast Station to Kulmhof and Auschwitz.

-Overnight at Andel’s by Vienna House Hotel at the Manufactura complex.
+Overnight at Andel’s by Vienna House Hotel at the Manufaktura complex.

 Evening free, dinner on our own.

-Depart Lodz for Warsaw, with a stop in Piotrkow Trybunalski, family ancestral home of Amachai for a tour.
-Arrive Warsaw, check in to the 5 star, Deluxe Hotel Bristol – one of Warsaw’s finest hotels, perfectly located near the Old Town.
+Depart Lodz for Warsaw, with a stop in Piotrkow Trybunalski, family ancestral home of Rabbi Amachai Lau-Lavie for a tour.
+Arrive Warsaw, check in to the 5 star, deluxe Hotel Bristol – one of Warsaw’s finest hotels, perfectly located near the Old Town.